thefish115/fourier/README.md

 # fourier
 This package contains one class intended for use:
   `FourierAnalyzer`.
-When the constructor is called a GUI will start with a visualization related to the fourier transform allowing the user to investigate periodicities in their data.
+When the constructor is called, a GUI will start with an interactive visualization related to the fourier transform allowing the user to investigate periodicities in their data.